-Management routinely monitors and analyzes the Trust's capital structure in an effort to maintain the targeted balance among capital resources including the level of borrowings pursuant to our \$300 million revolving credit facility, the level of borrowings pursuant to non-recourse mortgage debt secured by the real property of our properties and our level of equity including consideration of additional equity issuances.
+Management routinely monitors and analyzes the Trust's capital structure in an effort to maintain the targeted balance among capital resources including the level of borrowings pursuant to our \$350 million revolving credit facility, the level of borrowings pursuant to non-recourse mortgage debt secured by the real property of our properties and our level of equity including consideration of additional equity issuances pursuant to our ATM equity issuance program.
 This ongoing analysis considers factors such as the current debt market and interest rate environment, the current/projected occupancy and financial performance of our properties, the current loan-to-value ratio of our properties, the Trust's current stock price, the capital resources required for anticipated acquisitions and the expected capital to be generated by anticipated divestitures.
 This analysis, together with consideration of the Trust's current balance of revolving credit agreement borrowings, non-recourse mortgage borrowings and equity, assists management in deciding which capital resource to utilize when events such as refinancing of specific debt components occur or additional funds are required to finance the Trust's growth.

-On March 27, 2018, we entered into a revolving credit agreement ("Credit Agreement") which, among other things, increased our borrowing capacity by \$50 million to \$300 million and extended the maturity date from our previously existing facility.
-The replacement Credit Agreement, which is scheduled to mature in March 2022, includes a \$40 million sublimit for letters of credit and a \$30 million sublimit for swingline/short-term loans.
-The Credit Agreement also provides for options to extend the maturity date for two additional six month periods.
-Additionally, the Credit Agreement includes an option to increase the total facility borrowing capacity up to an additional \$50 million, subject to lender agreement.
+In June 2020, we entered into the first amendment (the "First Amendment") to the revolving credit agreement ("Credit Agreement"), pursuant to which, among other things, an additional tranche of revolving credit commitments in the amount of \$50 million, designated as the "Revolving B Facility", was established thereby increasing the aggregate revolving credit commitment to \$350 million from \$300 million.
+The Credit Agreement, as amended, which is scheduled to mature in March 2022, provides for a revolving credit facility in an aggregate principal amount of \$350 million, including a \$40 million sublimit for letters of credit and a \$30 million sublimit for swingline/short-term loans.
 Borrowings under the Credit Agreement are guaranteed by certain subsidiaries of the Trust.
 In addition, borrowings under the Credit Agreement are secured by first priority security interests in and liens on all equity interests in certain of the Trust's wholly-owned subsidiaries.
+The remainder of the revolving credit commitments provided under the Credit Agreement that were in effect prior to giving effect to the First Amendment, has been designated as the "Revolving A Facility".

-Borrowings made pursuant to the Credit Agreement will bear interest, at our option, at one, two, three, or six-month LIBOR plus an applicable margin ranging from 1.10% to 1.35% or at the Base Rate plus an applicable margin ranging from 0.10% to 0.35%.
+Borrowings made pursuant to the Revolving A Facility will bear interest, at our option, at one, two, three, or six-month LIBOR plus an applicable margin ranging from 1.10% to 1.35% or at the Base Rate plus an applicable margin ranging from 0.10% to 0.35%.
 The Credit Agreement defines "Base Rate" as the greater of: (a) the administrative agent's prime rate; (b) the federal funds effective rate plus 1/2 of 1%, and; (c) one month LIBOR plus 1%.
-A facility fee of 0.15% to 0.35% will be charged on the total commitment of the Credit Agreement.
+A facility fee of 0.15% to 0.35% will be charged on the total commitment of the Revolving A Facility of the Credit Agreement.
 The margins over LIBOR, Base Rate and the facility fee are based upon our total leverage ratio.
-At March 31, 2020, the applicable margin over the LIBOR rate was 1.20%, the margin over the Base Rate was 0.20%, and the facility fee was 0.20%.
+At September 30, 2020, the applicable margin over the LIBOR rate was 1.20%, the margin over the Base Rate was 0.20%, and the facility fee was 0.20%.
+The Credit Agreement also provides for options to extend the maturity date and borrowing availability for two additional six-month periods for the Revolving A Facility.